ellisonleao/magictools/README.md

 * [Bullet](http://bulletphysics.org/wordpress/) - Real-time physics simulation.
 * [CRYENGINE](https://github.com/CRYTEK-CRYENGINE/CRYENGINE) - A pay what you want next gen 3D game engine written in C++.
 * [Cinder](https://libcinder.org/) - Cinder is a community-developed, free and open source library for professional-quality creative coding in C++. ![open soucce](/img/opensource.png)
+* [CopperCube3D](http://www.ambiera.com/coppercube/) - CopperCube is an all-in-one 3D game engine.Very easy to use.
+No programming needed.
 * [Dash](https://github.com/Circular-Studios/Dash) - A free and open 3D game engine written in D.
 * [Havok Vision](http://www.havok.com/vision-engine/) - a cross-platform game engine that provides a powerful and versatile multi-platform runtime technology.
 * [Haxor](http://www.haxor.xyz/) - Combine the power of HaXe language and HTML5+WebGL to easily develop powerful applications that can run in any modern browser.